nirupamaprv/Data-Analysis/README.md

 # Data-Analysis
-Practice Exercise from Data Analysis course of Udacity DAND
+Practice Exercise from Data Analysis course of Udacity DAND Data Analysis Course included exercises on Wine Datasets and Fuel Economy as Case Study with datasets

 - .pynb file contains code with Markdown cells from Jupyter Notebook.
 - Exercises solved by self to answer questions for assignment.